orangejuice/blog/data/activity/movie-蒙古草原-天气晴-2006/record.en.md

   subtitle: 2006 / Japan / Documentary / Kazuya Yamada / Yoshiharu Sekino
 ---

-Via tw morgan, after watching the documentary, tears were shed multiple times.
-I don't know what to say.
-This proud Thursday-born girl is so adorable and unrestrained.
-Kid, life doesn't necessarily have to go all the way.
-Go reunite with your mom first. #MongolianPrairieSunnyWeather
+After watching the TW Morgan documentary, I broke down in tears several times, not knowing what to say.
+This proud and untamed girl born on a Thursday, so adorable yet so defiant.
+Child, life doesn't necessarily have to be lived out fully; go reunite with your mother first.